Discretize numeric variables with XgBoostSource:

 recipe with the new step added to the

-utilizing the information about the outcome variable and
+utilizing the information about the outcome variable and applying the xgboost

-creating non-uniform bins it becomes easier to learn
+creating non-uniform bins it becomes easier to learn non-linear patterns from

 The best selection of buckets for each variable is selected using an internal early stopping scheme implemented in the xgboost package, which makes this discretization method prone to overfitting.

-and reasonably complex results.
-However, if one wishes to tune them the
+complex results.
+However, if one wishes to tune them the recommended path

 This step requires the xgboost package.
 If not installed, the step will stop with a note about installing the package.